sam-ludlow/mame-ao/README.md

 There are also commands available they all start with a dot `.`
 - `.`	- Run current MAME without a machine (start MAME UI) you can also pass arguments to MAME
 - `.0255` - Run a previous version of MAME, you can still pass the machine and software but MAME-AO will not place assets in previous versions, you are better off not passing the machine and use the MAME UI with the available filter.
+- `.readme` - Show the mame-ao README on github.com
 - `.list` - Show all saved state across all MAME versions, previous MAME versions will also be listed even without saved state.
 - `.up` - Self update MAME-AO to the latest on GitHub
 - `.upany` - Self update MAME-AO anyway even if up to date, this can be used to clear the Windows Defender warning on first install.